the-expanse/SideQuestWiki/Streaming-With-SideQuest.md

 ### Cable Needed

-Unfortunately yes a cable will be required even with wireless mode as you will need a cable to first initialize wireless mode in SideQuest, as well as every subsequent time you either reboot of your headset, or the PC as IPs can change and as a safety measure for users against hacking, it records and saves the IP of your device (which can change over restarts) if SideQuest is closed and reopened but upon a reboot of either device it will loose that connection so you will need to re engage it with the cable once again.
+Unfortunately yes a cable will be required even with wireless mode as you will need a cable to first initialize wireless mode in SideQuest, as well as every subsequent time you either reboot of your headset, or the PC as IPs can change and as a safety measure for users against hacking, it records and saves the IP of your device (which can change over restarts) if SideQuest is closed and reopened but upon a reboot of either device it will loose that connection so you will need to re-engage it with the cable once again.

 ### Make sure you unplug